MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/tools-prerequisites-v4.md

 After creating the app, you must load your app in Teams without distributing it.
 This process is known as custom app upload.
 Sign in to your Microsoft 365 account to view this option.

-You can verify if the custom app upload permission is enabled using either Visual Studio Code or Teams client.
+You can verify if the custom app upload permission is enabled using either Visual Studio or Teams client.

 <br>
 <details>